If you’ve had a phone contract with mobile data for a long while, you’ll know exactly how much things have improved over the past few years.

 The problem is that 5G ‘mmWave’ signals can’t easily pass through walls and will be affected by obstacles such as tree branches and even rain.
 What it means in practice is that there will need to be a lot more mobile transmitters located much closer to the ground to create the necessary coverage.
 The principle of more, smaller transmitters also means there should be excellent indoor 5G coverage as well as outdoor.

 Support for Sub-6 and mmWave will vary from country to country, but the UK will get both in certain cities and Qualcomm's X50 5G modem also features the option to support both types of 5G.

 In the UK and Europe 5G will be provided in the sub-6GHz spectrum rather than mmWave - at least to start with - while the US will most likely be the other way round.
 Most phones and infrastructure will probably support both types of frequency, but the early days of the tech could see companies focus on one or the other.

 That means that for the next year or two you won't be able to roam worldwide and access 5G connections, though there probably will be consistency across Europe at least.

 It's worth pointing out that you'll still be able to access 4G signals when you roam - any 5G phone will be able to handle 4G and below too - so you'll still be able to make calls and access the internet, you just won't get the highest possible speeds.

 Will 5G be in rural areas too?

-Millimetre wave is currently a good solution for densely populated areas – i.e. cities – but this kind of technology is too expensive to cover rural areas, so it unfortunately your 5G phone will simply use existing 4G signals if you go out of mmWave coverage.
+Millimetre wave is currently a good solution for densely populated areas – i.e. cities – but this kind of technology is too expensive to cover rural areas, so unfortunately your 5G phone will simply use existing 4G signals if you go out of 5G coverage.

 Some experts say that 5G will fix the currently awful mobile signal on railway lines, offering ‘seamless’ connectivity so you should be able to binge watch Orange is the New Black on your commute to and from work.